 Advisory committee: SU should plan for possibility of student-athlete unions

-Regardless of the merits of a federal agency’s ruling that football players at Northwestern can unionize, Syracuse University should begin planning if the decision is upheld, according to an advisory budget committee.
+Regardless of the merits of a federal agency’s ruling that football players at Northwestern University can unionize, Syracuse University should begin planning if the decision is upheld, according to an advisory budget committee.

 That statement is included in a 12-page, wide-ranging report from the University Senate Committee on Budget and Fiscal Affairs, which was presented on Wednesday.
 The senate is an academic governing body made up of faculty, staff, administration and students.